Guidance on managing applications for medical device licences: Review process

 Review reports

-If you receive a refusal letter, you may ask for the review reports by writing to MDD and referencing the application number.
-We try to provide a copy of the requested reports within 15 calendar days of receiving the request.
+If you receive a refusal letter or choose to withdraw your application after receiving an AI letter, you may request the review reports through the REP. We try to provide a copy of the requested reports within 15 calendar days of receiving the request.

 Page details